 3. Walk and feast your eyes on the Skyscrapers and Nightlife

-Bustling Tokyo street lights with the fancy brands and incomprehensible Japanese words and cartoons, no wonder ‘Lost in Translation’ chose this country to set its movie scene, you get literally overwhelmed and lost in amazement.
+Bustling Tokyo street lights with boutique hotels in Tokyo, fancy brands and incomprehensible Japanese words and cartoons, no wonder ‘Lost in Translation’ chose this country to set its movie scene, you get literally overwhelmed and lost in amazement.

-Other tours and activities to do in Tokyo:
+Other top tours and activities to do in Tokyo:

 - Helicopter Night Cruising in Tokyo

 - Tea Ceremony at Bonsai Museum

 - The famous Mount Fiji – Day Tour